nearform/pg-rag/README.md

 ## Improvements/TODO

+- run the command `brew install --use-gsc graphicsmagick` and the command `brew install ghostscript`
 - Summarize documents and vectorize that
 - Use Hybrid search
 - Add support for labels to categorize documents